 In ancient times, its interior was a sort of open-air museum, because it housed a large number of artworks, such as the turma Alexandri, a bronze work depicting Alexander the Great and his knights, created by Lysippos.

-In the last quarter of the 8th century, the spaces of S. Angelo in Pescheria church were built on the structures of the Portico and the adjacent monuments, incorporating one of the rear columns and part of the tympanum, still visible inside the church.
+In the last quarter of the 8th century, the spaces of the church of S. Angelo in Pescheria were built on the structures of the Portico and the adjacent monuments, incorporating one of the rear columns and part of the tympanum, still visible inside the church.

-It was from the Portico of Octavia that, in 1347, Mid-14th century Politician Cola di Rienzo set out to conquer Capitol Hill on the day of Pentecost.
+It was from the Portico of Octavia that, in 1347, Mid-14th century Politician Cola di Rienzo set out to conquer the Capitoline Hill on the day of Pentecost.

 To find out about all accessibility services, visit the Rome accessible section.